 Template EU INS2 – Financial conglomerates - Information on own funds and capital adequacy ratio.
-Fixed format
+Fixed format.

-Institutions shall apply the instructions provided below in this Annex to complete template EU INS2 presented in Annex I to this Implementing Regulation, in application of point (g) of Article 438 CRR.
+Institutions shall apply the instructions provided below in this Annex to complete template EU INS2 presented in Annex I to this Implementing Regulation, in application of Article 438, point (g) of Regulation (EU) No 575/2013.